 As the often-told story goes, the laugh track first appeared on Bing Crosby’s radio show.
 A comedian named Bob Burns was warming up the studio audience before Bing went on the air.
 His off-color jokes were not fit to be broadcast, but the laughs they got were so riotous that the script writer asked the sound engineers to save them.
 A few weeks later, another comedian’s performance wasn’t getting many laughs from the studio audience, so executives instructed the engineers to add the tape-recorded laughs from Burns’ appearance.
 First broadcast in 1931, the Bing Crosby radio show ran for 30 years.

 This was the show that convinced television executives to use pre-recorded laugh tracks.
-Test audiences watching (and listening to) the version with the laugh track thought the show was funnier than those who saw the one without it.
+Test audiences watching (and hearing) the version with the laugh track thought the show was funnier than those who saw the one without it.

 The added benefit of using recorded laughter was there was no longer a need to have a studio audience